franciscop/statux/README.md

 };
 ```

-This will avoid whole categories of bugs.
-Did you know these for instance?
+This will avoid whole categories of bugs for newbies working on your team and experienced devs as well:

 - `arr.sort((a, b) => {...}).map()` is also mutating the original array.
 - `setValue(value++)` will mutate the original value.

-It will throw a TypeError since you cannot mutate the state directly.
+When you try to mutate the state directly it will throw a TypeError.
 Instead, try defining a new variable if you indeed want to read it with a default:

 ```js
 const App = () => {